-593 Alex Spence, "Russia Accusses Latvia of Blatant Censorship' After Sputnik News Site is Shut Down," Politico, Mar.
+591 Alex Spence, "Russia Accusses Latvia of 'Blatant Censorship' After Sputnik News Site is Shut Down," Politico, Mar.
 30, 2016.

-592 "US Challenges Kremlin with New Russian TV Channel," Daily Mail, Feb.
+592 'US Challenges Kremlin with New Russian TV Channel," Daily Mail, Feb.
 27, 2017.

-593 Statement of Rolandas Krisciunas, Ambassador of the Republic of Lithuania, Russian Policies & Intentions Toward Specific European Countries, Hearing before the U.S. Senate Committee on Appropriations Subcommittee on State, Foreign Operations, and Related Programs, Mar.
+593 Statement of Rolandas Krisciunas, Ambassador of the Republic of Lithuania, Russian Policias & Intentions Toward Specific European Countries Hearing before the U.S. Senate Comcies & Intentions Toward Specific European Countries, Hearing before the U.S. Senate Committee on Appropriations Subcommittee on State, Foreign Operations, and Related Programs, Mar.
 7, 2017, at 6.

 594 Reid Standish, "Russia's Neighbors Respond to Putin's 'Hybrid War,'" Foreign Policy, Oct.

-^{12, 2017.} 595 "Baltic Centre for Media Excellence," European Endowment for Democracy, 2017.
-The Daily Bease
+595 &quot;Baltic Centre for Media Excellence," European Endowment for Democracy, 2017.

-596 Michael Weiss, "The Baltic Elves Taking on Pro-Russian Trolls," The Daily Beast, Mar.
-20, 2016.
+The Daily Bleast Taking on Pro-Russian Trolls."
+The Daily Beast 596 Michael Weiss, "The Baltic Elves Taking on Pro-Russian Trolls," The Daily Beast, Mar.
+20,

 Spies, Lies, and How Russia Dupes the West.
 As then Estonian president Toomas Hendrik Ilves told Foreign Affairs in 2014: "We caught four moles in the last five years.
 That means one of two things.
-Either we're the only country in the EU with a mole problem, or we're the only country in the EU doing anything about it."597 Estonia has adopted a "zero tolerance" approach to illegal activities by Russian intelligence operatives and does not downplay their capture or trade them back to Russia.
+Either we're the only country in the EU with a mole problem, or we're the only country in the EU doing anything about it."
+597 Estonia has adopted a "zero tolerance" approach to illegal activities by Russian intelligence operatives and does not downplay their capture or trade them back to Russia.
 Instead, it prosecutes them to the maximum extent of the law and publicizes an annual report that reviews major cases and publicly names organizations and individuals that are suspected of working with the Russian intelligence services.598

-Estonia's intelligence service, known as Kapo, publishes annual reviews that detail activities by Russian intelligence services and the government's responses (as do Latvia and Lithuania).599 Perhaps the most egregious case it documented in recent years was the incursion into sovereign Estonian territory and the alleged kidnapping of an Estonian Kapo officer by Russian security operatives in 2014.600 The officer had been investigating cross-border cigarette smuggling by Russian smugglers, and some assert that he was kidnapped because he had threatened the FSB's lucrative collaboration with criminal traffickers.601 Smugglers have also reportedly been recruited by the security services as spies and informants to assist the Kremlin's efforts to destabilize Estonia.
-Similar to the recruiting method the FSB uses with hackers, traffickers are reportedly threatened with jail time if they refuse to cooperate with Russia's security services.602
+Estonia's intelligence service, known as Kapo, publishes annual reviews that detail activities by Russian intelligence services and the government's responses (as do Latvia and Lithuania).599 Perhaps the most egregious case it documented in recent years was the incursion into sovereign Estonian territory and the alleged kidnapping of an Estonian Kapo officer by Russian security operatives in 2014.600 The officer had been investigating cross-border cigarette smuggling by Russian smugglers, and some assert that he was kidnapped because he had threatened the FSB's lucrative collaboration with criminal traffickers.
+601 Smugglers have also reportedly been recruited by the security services as spies and informants to assist the Kremlin's efforts to destabilize Estonia.
+Similar to the recruiting method the FSB uses with hackers, traffickers are reportedly threatened with jail time if they refuse to cooperate with Russia's security services.
+602